Transcript from the video...

 Now we're going to look at opposite.
-We just done mirroring where we were facing each other.
+We've just done mirroring where we were facing each other.
 Now we're both facing the front, but still working on opposite sides.

 Shall we have a go?
 Let's do it.
 Off we go.
 One, two, three, four.
 One, two, three, two more.
 Last one.

 So next, we're going to look at unison.
 And this is when there's more than two people in the group.
 Everybody is doing the same thing at the same time.
 So let's have some more people, shall we?
-When we go one, we say, let's try it in unison.
+Let's try it in unison.

 Are we ready?
 One, two, three, four.
 What?
 Two, three, four, one.
 Two.
 Last time.
 One, two, three, and stop.